phpml/phpml/README.md

 Roadmap
 ==============
- - Index IDs, to provide faster elements search
+ - Index IDs, to provide faster elements search - DONE
  - Improve the tests suite
  - Build a template compiler
  - Develop more and more components